The Amazon Echo Dot: I'll get straight to the point, for a change.

 On Echo, Music Unlimited gives you 40 million tunes for just £3.99 per month.
 That, chums, is a DEAL.

-If you want to use it on other devices it's £7.99 (or a very attractive £79 per year) for Amazon Prime subscribers (ie: the cost is on top of the usual £79 per year for Prime).
+If you want to use it on other devices it's £7.99 (or an attractive £79 per year) for Amazon Prime subscribers (ie: the cost is on top of the usual £79 per year for Prime).

 The great thing about Music Unlimited and the older, more limited, Amazon Prime service on Echo is the brilliant way it uses Alexa's voice recognition and cloud database mining skills.